eclipsesource/tabris-js/doc/build.md

 * **App Directory:** The directory within your repository that contains your Tabris.js app.
 The value must be relative to the repository root.
 * **iOS Signing Key:** iOS apps can not be deployed to a mobile device without being signed.
 If you want to build an iOS app you need an Apple Developer account and provide the certificate together with the provisioning profile.
 A very good tutorial on how to get these files can be found in the [Phonegap Build documentation](http://docs.phonegap.com/phonegap-build/signing/ios/).
 * **Android Signing Key:** Android apps need to be signed with a certificate only if you want to deploy them to Play Store.
 You can find a very good tutorial in the [Phonegap Build documentation](http://docs.phonegap.com/phonegap-build/signing/android/) as well.
-* **Windows Architecure** Choose which CPU architecture you want to build your package for.
 * **Environment Variables:** Key/Value pairs that will be stored and transferred encrypted to the build machines.
 They can be used within the config.xml or custom hooks.
 Use cases are adding plug-ins from private git repositories or handling access keys.
 * **Builds to keep:** Specifies the number of builds that should be kept before deleting them automatically.
 * **Tabris.js Version:** The Tabris.js *client* version to use in the app.
 In contrast to the "tabris" dependency to your `package.json` which defines the version of the JavaScript module, this setting defines the version of the native client that will interpret your JavaScript code.
 In most cases, the value `latest` is good enough here.
 But if you want to stick to a fixed Tabris.js version you can configure it here.